Pregnancy Insomnia – Where it Comes From and What to do About it

 While a few nights of restlessness are inevitable during pregnancy, you can say goodbye to regular bouts of insomnia by incorporating the following into your life:

-Think about the activities, aromas, sounds, and textures that soothe your mind and body and incorporate them into your bedtime routine, starting the routine about an hour before bedtime.
-For example, if soaking in warm water is your jam create a ritual of drawing a warm bath before bed, upping the tranquility factor by lighting a few candles, turning off the lights, and listening to your favorite mellow music.
-In your second and third trimester, it’s safe to incorporate soothing essential oils like lavender or chamomile into your rituals.
+What activities, aromas, sounds, and textures soothe your mind and body?
+Do you live for yoga and meditation, hang a wind chime, light some incense and try a few sun-salutations, followed by a guided meditation (in bed).
+Whatever helps you unwind, incorporate it into your bedtime routine, starting the routine about an hour before bedtime.
+If soaking in warm water is your jam, start by drawing a warm bath before bed, adding a few candles to up the tranquility, turning off the lights, and listening to your favorite mellow music.
+In your second and third trimester, it’s safe to incorporate soothing essential oils like lavender or chamomile into these rituals.
 There’s no right or wrong ritual to practice as long as it sends your mind and body the clear message that it’s time for lights out.

-Pregnancy Insomnia Tip 2: Have Paper and Pen to Purge Your Mind
+Pregnancy Insomnia Tip 2: Clear Your Mind With Journaling

-The mental hamster wheel of what-ifs is a common pregnancy insomnia culprit, but one that can be alleviated by pulling all those worried thoughts out of your mind and pouring them onto paper.
-Keep a pad of paper and a pen by your bed so you can shut down that hamster wheel if it starts spinning.
+The mental hamster wheel of what-ifs culprit No.1 when it comes to pregnancy insomnia, but it’s easy to remedy by pulling all those worried thoughts out of your mind and putting them on paper.
+Keep a notebook and a pen by your bed so you can get out those thoughts before they get your mind spinning.

 Pregnancy Insomnia Tip 3: Be Vigilant With Hydration Until 7pm